How to Build a Bird Feeder Pole

 Then it hit me: an umbrella has arms, so why not turn it into a bird feeder pole?

-From Patio Umbrella to Bird Feeder Pole
+How to Turn a Patio Umbrella Into a Bird Feeder Pole

 As you can see here, the process is quite simple.
 These are the steps that you need to follow: